abdurrahimcs50/abdurrahimcs50/README.md

 ![Visitors](https://api.visitorbadge.io/api/visitors?path=abdurrahimcs50&label=1234&countColor=%23263759)

-### I am a Senior Back-End Developer with over 3 years of commercial experience in Python 3, Django, AWS, Docker, and Kubernetes.
+### I am a Full-Time Freelance Senior Back-End Developer with over 3 years of commercial experience in Python 3, Django, AWS, Docker, and Kubernetes.
 I have a deep understanding of the development process and a solid foundation in OOP, algorithms, Data Structure, and Python with Django.

 ### My expertise in AWS services and tools such as EC2, S3, ECS, Lambda, Load Balancer, and boto3 allows me to deliver highly scalable and reliable solutions.
 I have hands-on experience with Git, Docker, SQL, Digital Ocean, Django-Rest-Framework, Redis, MongoDB, Django-Celery, and Selenium, as well as Beautiful Soup for web scraping.
 I also have a strong understanding of JWT, OpenID, and OAuth 2.0, which enables me to integrate secure authentication and authorization into my projects.